raas-dev/configent/README.md

 See `dotfiles/.aliases` for `vm4...` creating
 [lima](https://github.com/lima-vm/lima) VMs to test on various Linux distros.

-💡: See alias `v` for starting, shelling into, stopping and deleting the VM.
+💡: See alias `v` for starting, shelling into, stopping and deleting a VM.

 VMs are provisioned by [cloud-init](https://cloudinit.readthedocs.io/en/latest/) on boot by fetching and running `install.sh` from this repo's main branch.